joshuatz/pip-rendering-fun/PIP-Notes-and-Quirks.md

 	- ["How we Built Picture-in-Picture in Firefox"](https://hacks.mozilla.org/2020/01/how-we-built-picture-in-picture-in-firefox-desktop/) - Great insight into design process, prior art, etc.
 	- Their [standards position on W3C PiP Web API - #72](https://github.com/mozilla/standards-positions/issues/72)
 	- [`videcontrols.js`](https://github.com/mozilla/gecko-dev/blob/2efcda6dc74c63863fd8f04a6d9d7ac6b09c7eca/toolkit/content/widgets/videocontrols.js)

+### Android
+Android has support a "flavor" of Picture-in-Picture [since Android 8.0](https://developer.android.com/guide/topics/ui/picture-in-picture) (aka *Oreo*).
+However, this is really a separate native API, of which browsers (and apps) can utilize.

+***Within*** an actual web browser on Android, the ability to use this API depends on the browser:

+- With Chrome, the `.requestPictureInPicture()` API seems to work fine
+- In Android Firefox, similar caveats to those with Desktop Firefox apply:
+	- The JS API is not exposed, and triggering PiP requires that *the user* makes the video full-screen, and then presses the home button.
+	- Furthermore, there appears to be some sort of limitations on what *type* of videos can trigger PiP behavior, and I can't find it documented anywhere.
+It might be that there is a minimum duration, resolution, and/or aspect ratio requirements.
+Whatever it is, I have had trouble getting my canvas streams to trigger it.